Habitat heterogeneity and dispersal network structure as drivers of metacommunity dynamics: Metapopulation models from microscopic dynamics

 The simplest choice would be to set $C_{ij} \propto \delta_{ij}$, so that explorers are created in the same patch.
 In order to avoid self-colonization - which is particularly relevant if $f \ll 1$ - another option is to take $C_{ij} \propto A_{ij}$, so that explorers are created in neighboring patches.
 This choice is equivalent to assuming that explorers need to take at least one exploration step before attempting colonization.
 Then, a simple parametric form is

 but our approach naturally allows for other choices as well, leading to a vast array of possible phenomenologies.

 In \Cref{fig:single_species_results}b, we show how the kernel changes with the structure of the dispersal network.
 We consider three exemplary topologies.
 In a ring network, the kernel decays exponentially with the network distance $d_{ij}$ between patch $i$ and patch $j$.
 The characteristic decay length increases with $f$, suggesting a direct relation between exploration efficiency and the average dispersal distance of the species.
 However, in more complex topologies, the kernel elements are not solely a function of the network distance.
-This effect becomes especially relevant at large $f$, and it is a direct consequence of the fact that the kernel encodes contributions from all possible paths between habitat patches.
+Even though there is a shortest distance between two nodes (denoted by $d_{ij}$), there are many paths that can be taken by the explorers.
+Despite this, we observed in generic topologies that, on average, the kernel values decay exponentially with the shortest distance between two nodes.
+The characteristic decay rate of this exponential correlates with the value of $f$, as noted above for the ring topology.
+The variance of kernel values at a given distance becomes especially relevant at large $f$.
 In particular, in \Cref{fig:single_species_results}b, we also consider a small-world dispersal network, introducing long-range connections between patches that may be otherwise very far apart, and a Barabasi-Albert topology, where a few patches behave as hubs and connect to a large number of other nodes.